A unified study of the production of all identified hadrons over wide ranges of transverse momenta at LHC: Introduction

 We do not consider here other features of heavy-ion collisions besides $p_T$ distributions, most notably the azimuthal dependence in non-central collision.
 Conventional description of elliptic flow does not consider the effects of jets.
 We shall treat that subject separately, after our concern about the shower partons establishes a footing in the general terrain of heavy-ion physics.

 To clarify the nature of our approach it is necessary to contrast it from the standard model based on hydrodynamics.
-If hard and semihard partons produced in high-energy-energy nuclear collisions are important in their effects on soft particles, then one should recognize that their in-medium radiated daughter partons take some time to thermalize, much longer than the rapid equilibration time ($\tau_0\sim 0.6$ fm/c) usually assumed in hydro calculations.
+If hard and semihard partons produced in high-energy nuclear collisions are important in their effects on soft particles, then one should recognize that their in-medium radiated daughter partons take some time to thermalize, much longer than the rapid equilibration time ($\tau_0\sim 0.6$ fm/c) usually assumed in hydro calculations.
 A hard parton produced near the center of the medium in central collisions would take about 6 fm/c to reach the surface.
 Thus rapid thermalization is not realistic if minijets are important, as we shall show that they are at LHC.
 As a consequence, we cannot make use of hydro results in our approach, nor can hydro results be used to censure our calculations.
 For example, the thermal parton \dis\ that we consider is not to be identified with any \dis\ of the fluid constituents in the hydro medium.
 Also, in the hydro treatment $v_2$ is identified with elliptic flow, but it is only a possible, not a necessary, explanation.
 Other explanations are also possible; see, for example, Refs.\ \cite{h08,chy,hz3}.
-In this paper we consider only central collisions and establish the importance of shower partons at low momenta.
-It is suggested that a reader withhold comparison with hydro treatment until the main points advanced here can be made.
+In this paper we consider only central collisions and establish the importance of shower partons recombining with the thermal partons.
+It is suggested that a reader withholds comparison with hydro treatment until the main points advanced here can be made.

-This paper is organized as follows: In Sec.\ II we show experimental features that motivate this investigation.
+This paper is organized as follows: In Sec.\ II we show experimental features that involve pions as well as baryons so as to find clues and to raise pertinent questions.
 Section III describes the general formulation of our approach to the problem.
 Shower parton distributions are discussed in detail in Sec.\ IV with emphasis on how the degradation of parton momenta is treated.
-With those partons shown to be dominant, the recombination of shower partons from nearby jets becomes a possibility that is considered in Sec.\ V. With all the basic inputs on partons at hand we then proceed to the determination of the transverse-momentum distributions of $\pi, p, K$ and $\Lambda$ in Sec.\ VI.
+With those partons shown to be important even in the intermediate transverse-momentum region, the recombination of shower partons from nearby jets becomes a possibility that is considered in Sec.\ V. With all the basic inputs on partons at hand we then proceed to the determination of the transverse-momentum distributions of $\pi, p, K$ and $\Lambda$ in Sec.\ VI.
 Multi-strange hyperons and meson are treated in Sec.\ VII with detail equations given in the Appendices.
 Section VIII contains our conclusion.